-During the quarter ended March 31, 2023, the Company incurred non-cash stock-based compensation expenses of \$111,974 from the issuance of stock options granted in fiscal 2023 and fiscal 2022, a decrease compared to stock-based compensation expense of \$159,998 in the first quarter of fiscal 2022.
-The decrease compared to the first quarter of fiscal 2022 is due to fewer options granted in fiscal 2023 compared to fiscal 2022.
-In addition, the Company's share price has declined.
+During the quarter ended September 30, 2023, the Company incurred non-cash stock-based compensation expenses of \$135,867 from the issuance of stock options granted in fiscal 2023 and prior years, a decrease compared to stock-based compensation expense of \$181,129 in the third quarter of fiscal 2022 and n decrease compared to stock-based compensation expense of \$136,347 in the second quarter of fiscal 2023.
+The decrease compared to the third quarter of fiscal 2022 is due to fewer options granted in fiscal 2023 compared to fiscal 2022.
+The decrease compared to the second quarter of fiscal 2023 is due to options cancelled as a result of staff leaving.
 The options are issued to consultants and employees as per the Company's amended 2015 Stock Option Plan and are a significant component of the Companies compensation plan.
 All options granted vest over 4 years.